Kittyheart20/sp25_ece411_Team_9/cp3_progress.md

 - Memory read and write at the same time

 **Contributions** \
-Alex: \ I helped implement flushing and branching, as well as interface between instruction and data memory.
+Alex: I helped implement flushing and branching, as well as interface between instruction and data memory. \
-Erin: \ I helped implement some of branching and some of memory as well as debugging
+Erin: I helped implement some of branching and some of memory as well as debugging. \
-Sujin:
+Sujin: I worked on the initial design for the memory functional unit and improving the multiplication unit from cp2.